 An important part of automated test monitoring and control is to monitor, inspect, and react to the results.
-This is best accomplished in the test management and bug tracking system that you use for your daily work.
+This is best accomplished in the test management and bug tracking system that we use for our daily work.

-In this article, you can review three different scenarios on how to trigger and create/update bugs in the Azure DevOps Server, formally known as Visual Studio Team Services (VSTS) or Team Foundation Server (TFS), based on the results of test cases running in LEAPWORK.
+In this article, we can review three different scenarios on how to trigger and create/update bugs in the Azure DevOps Server, formally known as Visual Studio Team Services (VSTS) or Team Foundation Server (TFS), based on the results of test cases running in Leapwork.

 Use a plugin for Azure DevOps Servers

 Use the Leapwork plugin to easily integrate with the Azure DevOps Servers.
 This extension can be installed from the Visual Studio Marketplace as follows:

 Navigate to the Visual Studio Marketplace.

 Type Leapwork in the search bar and select it.